abdul-tech-tinkers/dotnet-microservices/01_Assignment/Readme.md

   - Keep track of the product items that need to be refilled in the system soon.
   - maintains the list of product items in the cart that need to be acquired and filled into the system
   - support CRUD operation on Cart item
-  - support Add, Update, Delete, Get byid, Get All, Clear All cart items, Add All to cart
+  - support Add, Update, Delete, Get by id, Get All, Clear All cart items, Add All to cart
   - Cart Item
     - Product Id
     - quantity